 Cache Stuck in a Stale State

 Vercel's caching behavior can produce unexpected results, especially when mixing fetch cache with ISR (Incremental Static Regeneration).
+For a deeper dive into how caching works in App Router, see the SSR guide.

 // No explicit cache strategy — intent unclear